C. V. Wood: Personal life

 C.V.
 Wood was taught Transcendental Meditation by Nancy Cooke de Herrera in the late 1960s.

 Wood spent nearly 25 years presiding over the annual World Championship Chili Cookoff that he co-founded with race car designer Carroll Shelby and was twice crowned chili cook-off world champion.
 Wood also had an interest in the unknown, specifically bigfoot and space aliens.

 During 1985, Wood received a credited role as a barkeeper in the film Trinity: Good Guys and Bad Guys.

 In 1991, Wood was accused of sexual harassment by a former administrator at Warner Bros.
 No further information about the allegation has been documented.

 At the time of his death from lung cancer, Wood had been married for 20 years to actress Joanne Dru, the sister of actor, singer and television game show host Peter Marshall.
 Wood was honored by the International Association of Amusement Parks and Attractions (IAAPA) when he was inducted posthumously into its Hall of Fame in 1994.

-Recently, Wood has received more recognition in books and social media.
-"Three Years in Wonderland" (University Press of Mississippi, 2016) by Todd James Pierce is dedicated to the relationship of the Disney Brothers with Wood as they created Disneyland.
-"Freedomland U.S.A.: The Definitive Story" (Theme Park Press, 2019) by Michael R. Virgintino documents the story from conception to bankruptcy of the park, a chapter is dedicated to Wood, and he is referenced throughout the book.
+Wood has been the subject of several later publications.
+Todd James Pierce's Three Years in Wonderland (University Press of Mississippi, 2016) examines the relationship between the Disney brothers and Wood during the development of Disneyland.
+Michael R. Virgintino's Freedomland U.S.A.: The Definitive Story (Theme Park Press, 2019) chronicles the history of Freedomland U.S.A. from its conception to its bankruptcy and includes a chapter on Wood, who is also discussed elsewhere in the book.